thomasmore-imd/devtools/editors/visual_studio_code.md

 This extension updates the view() function in Laravel with a link to the view file to code faster.

-#### 1.2.5.6. laravel-goto-controller
+#### 1.2.5.6.
+Laravel-goto-controller

-When using a controller in Laravel, this extension allows you to click on the controller and open the controller file.
+When using a controller in Laravel, this extension allows you to click on the controller to directly navigate to it's file.

 ### 1.2.6.
 NodeJS